-We may not be in a position to confirm the costs for all services forming part of your holiday at the time of booking.
+We may not be in a position to confirm the costs for all services forming part of your tour at the time of booking.
 For example, supplier(s) may not have published / confirmed their rates for the period in question.
-Where any costs cannot be confirmed, we will provide you with an estimated price for your holiday which will be based on anticipated rates and costs.
-If you wish to proceed with the booking and we are in a position to do so, we will issue a confirmation invoice on the basis that the price you have agreed to pay will be the one applicable to your holiday after confirmation of all costs.
+Where any costs cannot be confirmed, we will provide you with an estimated price for your tour which will be based on anticipated rates and costs.
+If you wish to proceed with the booking and we are in a position to do so, we will issue a confirmation invoice on the basis that the price you have agreed to pay will be the one applicable to your tour after confirmation of all costs.
 Once we have confirmation of all applicable costs, we will issue a revised invoice which will show the confirmed price.
 This price may be higher or lower than the estimated price.
 It is at this point that our price guarantee will take effect.
 Any such difference will not be a surcharge and, if an increase, will be payable in full.
 If, however, any increase between the estimated price shown on your confirmation invoice and the confirmed price shown on your revised invoice is greater than 8% of the estimated price, you may cancel your tour and receive a full refund of all monies you have paid us other than any amendment fees / charges, providing you notify us in writing of your wish to do so within 14 days of the date of the revised invoice.
 No compensation will be payable in this situation.

 3. PAYMENT FOR YOUR HOLIDAY

-The balance of all monies due must be received by the Company or their authorised travel agent not later than 70 days before the start of your holiday.
-For certain tours, full payment must be received at an earlier stage before the start of your holiday.
+The balance of all monies due must be received by the Company or their authorised travel agent no later than 90 days before the start of your holiday.
+For certain holidays, full payment must be received at an earlier stage before the start of your holiday.
 You will be advised at the time of booking where this is the case.
-References in these conditions to your “balance due date” means the latest date full payment must be received by us.
+References in these conditions to your “balance due date” mean the latest date full payment must be received by us.
 In the case of non-payment by the balance due date, the Company reserves the right to cancel your booking and cancellation charges will apply.
 You can pay the deposit and full amount by cheque, bank transfer (details on request) credit or debit card.
 We accept Visa and Mastercard.
-A credit card fee of 1.52% is payable for all credit card transactions.
-We reserve the right to increase this charge if the card issuer’s charges to us increase.
-We will advise you if this happens before taking any payment by credit card.
-This fee does not apply if payment is made by debit card.

 Your trip may be subject to surcharges on currency, unforeseen increases in transportation costs and seaport charges, VAT, enforced increases in labour costs, aircraft fuel, overflying charges, airport charges and increases in scheduled air fares, in addition to any surcharges resulting from governmental action.
-In all cases where a surcharge is applicable we will absorb an amount equal to 2% of the tour price, excluding any insurance premiums and amendment fees.
-Only amounts in excess of 2% will be surcharged.
-If this means paying more than 10% of the tour price you will be entitled to cancel the tour with a full refund of all money paid (minus insurance premiums and any amendment fees incurred).
+If this means paying more than 8% of the tour price you will be entitled to cancel the tour with a full refund of all money paid (minus insurance premiums and any amendment fees incurred).
 Should you wish to cancel because of this, you must exercise your right to do so within 14 days from the issue date printed on the surcharge advice.
 You will be notified up to 30 days prior to departure if a surcharge is due on your tour.

 6. IF YOU CANCEL YOUR BOOKING

 Should the client wish to cancel, cancellation charges will be imposed.
-These are calculated from the day written notification is received by the Company or their authorised travel agent as a percentage of the total holiday price per person cancelling, including surcharges but excluding any amendment charges and insurance premiums.
+These are calculated from the day written notification is received by the Company or their authorised travel agent as a percentage of the total tour price per person cancelling including surcharges, but excluding any amendment charges and insurance premiums.
 The cancellation charges shown below are those which apply to most holidays.
 However, some suppliers have conditions which require the payment of higher or different charges (including the imposition of 100% cancellation charges well in advance of the normal balance due date) which you will have to pay in the event of cancellation.
-You will be advised at the time of booking if this is the case for your holiday. a) 70 and more days before holiday start date – retention of deposit b) 69-42 days before holiday start date – 50% c) 41-28 days before holiday start date – 60% d) 27-14 days before holiday start date – 90% e) Less than 14 days before holiday start date – 100% Amendment charges and insurance premiums are not refundable in the event of cancellation.
-It is strongly recommended that comprehensive travel insurance is taken out which includes cover against cancellation charges.
-Depending on the reason for the cancellation, you may be able to reclaim the cancellation charges (less any applicable excess) under the terms of the insurance policy.
-All claims must be made direct to the insurance company.
-In the event of the cancellation of a booking where the client is liable to pay to the Company cancellation charges in excess of the amount already paid to the Company at the time of cancellation, the client cannot transfer or add these charges to another booking or use any amounts paid to us in relation to the cancelled booking by way of part payment for another booking.
-Part cancellation of a booking may result in additional costs being payable by the remaining clients.
-Please also see clause 5 c)
+You will be advised at the time of booking if this is the case for your holiday.

 7. IF YOU HAVE A COMPLAINT